-Introduced at the 1996 motor show, the Scenic was the first minivan designed for the M1 segment.
+Introduced at the 1996 Motor Show, Scenic was the first minivan designed for the M1 segment.